-Our investment objective is to generate current income and capital appreciation by lending to privately held middle market companies, primarily through directly originated transactions, to help these companies fund acquisitions, growth or refinancing.
+Our investment objective is to generate current income and capital appreciation by lending to privately held middle market companies, primarily through directly originated transactions, to help these companies expand their businesses, refinance and make acquisitions.
 Our portfolio generally consists of senior secured first lien loans and senior secured second lien loans.
 In many of our investments, we receive warrants or other equity participation features, which we believe will increase the total investment returns.

 We believe the middle-market private debt market is undergoing structural shifts that are creating significant opportunities for non-bank lenders and investors.
 The underlying drivers of these structural changes include: reduced participation by banks in the private debt markets, particularly within the middle-market, and demand for private debt created by committed and uninvested private equity capital.
-We intend to focus on taking advantage of this structural shift by lending directly to companies that are underserved by the traditional banking system and generally seek to avoid broadly marketed investment opportunities.
-We expect to source investment opportunities through a variety of channels, including direct relationships with companies, financial intermediaries such as national, regional and local bankers, accountants, lawyers and consultants, as well as through financial sponsors that Medley has cultivated over the past eight years.
+We focus on taking advantage of this structural shift by lending directly to companies that are underserved by the traditional banking system and generally seek to avoid broadly marketed investment opportunities.
+We source investment opportunities through direct relationships with companies, financial intermediaries such as national, regional and local bankers, accountants, lawyers and consultants, as well as through financial sponsors.
 As a leading provider of private debt, Medley is often sought out as a preferred financing partner.

 Our investment activities are managed by our investment adviser, MCC Advisors, which is an investment adviser registered under the Investment Advisers Act of 1940, as amended.
 MCC Advisors is an affiliate of Medley and has offices in New York and San Francisco.
-MCC Advisors is responsible for sourcing investment opportunities, conducting industry research, performing diligence on potential investments, structuring our investments and monitoring our portfolio companies on an ongoing basis.
+Our Investment Team is responsible for sourcing investment opportunities, conducting industry research, performing diligence on potential investments, structuring our investments and monitoring our portfolio companies on an ongoing basis.
 MCC Advisors' team draws on its expertise in lending to predominantly privately held borrowers in a range of sectors, including industrials and transportation, energy and natural resources, financials and real estate.
 In addition, MCC Advisors seeks to diversify our portfolio of loans by company type, asset type, transaction size, industry and geography.

-Our Investment Team, which is provided by our Advisor, has on average over 20 years of experience in the credit business, including originating, underwriting, principal investing and loan structuring.
-Our Advisor, through Medley, has access to over 65 employees, including over 35 investment, origination and credit management professionals, and over 25 operations, marketing and distribution professionals, each with extensive experience in their respective disciplines.
+Our Investment Team has on average over 20 years of experience in the credit business, including originating, underwriting, principal investing and loan structuring.
+Our Advisor, through Medley, has access to over 70 employees, including over 35 investment, origination and credit management professionals, and over 25 operations, marketing and distribution professionals, each with extensive experience in their respective disciplines.
 We believe that MCC Advisors' disciplined and consistent approach to origination, portfolio construction and risk management should allow it to achieve compelling risk-adjusted returns for Medley Capital.